-Asian stocks higher after Wall Street fall, Brexit approval
+Global stocks higher after Wall Street fall, Brexit approval

-BEIJING (AP) — Most Asian stock markets gained Thursday after Wall Street fell and Britain's Cabinet endorsed a draft agreement to leave the European Union.
+BEIJING (AP) — Global stock markets rebounded Thursday after Britain's Cabinet endorsed a plan to leave the European Union but the pound sagged after discord emerged with the resignation of the Brexit minister.

 WALL STREET: U.S. markets were dragged down by losses for tech companies, banks and insurers.
 Apple Inc. lost 2.8 percent.
 Bond prices rose as traders shifted money into low-risk assets.
 That pulled yields down, which hurts banks by driving interest rates on loans lower.
 Energy stocks rebounded as crude oil prices snapped a 12-day losing streak.
-The Standard & Poor's 500 index fell 0.8 percent to 2,701.58.
-The Dow Jones Industrial Average lost 0.8 percent to 25,080.50.
-The Nasdaq composite dropped 0.9 percent to 7,136.39.
+The S&P 500 and Dow both lost 0.8 percent.
+The Nasdaq composite dropped 0.9 percent.

-BREXIT: Prime Minister Theresa May persuaded the British Cabinet to back an agreement to separate from the European Union, triggering the final steps toward Brexit.
-May said the decision is a "decisive step" toward finalizing the exit deal with the EU within days, though it was unclear whether Parliament will go along.
-The deal would allow Britain to stay in a customs union, bound by EU rules, while the two sides negotiate a trade treaty.
-EU chief negotiator Michel Barnier said the two sides agreed to avoid a "hard border" between Ireland, a member of the trade bloc, and Northern Ireland.
+BREXIT: Prime Minister Theresa May persuaded the British Cabinet to back an agreement to separate from the European Union.
+May said the decision is a "decisive step" toward finalizing the exit deal with the EU, though it was unclear whether Parliament will go along.
+The deal would allow Britain to stay in a customs union while a trade treaty is negotiated.
+The Brexit minister, Dominic Raab, announced he was resigning because he couldn't support the agreement.
+The pound fell 1 percent after Raab's announcement, a wide margin for a developed country currency.

 ANALYST'S TAKE: "Despite the U.K. Cabinet backing the new Brexit draft plan, the boost for markets had been short-lived with the sea of worries overruling sentiment," said Jingyi Pan of IG in a report.
 Asian markets are "taking after the poor leads from Wall Street" due to "little data" due out in the region.